GameBridgeAI/ts_serialize/docs/blog.md

 We don't need to convert it back because we track the original property name.

-There are man more details in our documentation online https://gamebridgeai.github.io/ts_serialize and the program is "free open-source software" (FOSS) on GitHub https://github.com/GameBridgeAI/ts_serialize
+There are more details in our documentation online https://gamebridgeai.github.io/ts_serialize and the program is "free open-source software" (FOSS) on GitHub https://github.com/GameBridgeAI/ts_serialize

 Thank you for reading.